Student Engagement Center

 Internships — Internships add to a student’s college experience by allowing them to practice professional skills and obtain a deeper understanding of the world of work.
 Students are encouraged to apply for one of thousands of internships listed on the SEC website or to develop an experience that best suits their interests.
 The SEC also administers the Whitman Internship Grant Program which during the summer of 2013 provided nearly 110 stipends to students who develop and secure unpaid summer internships.

-iEngage - Whitman's unique and popular job and internship search portal.
+Handshake - (Fall 2017) Whitman's job and internship search portal.

 Student-led Community Service Programs — Student interns coordinate eight service programs: Whitman Mentor Program, Adopt-A-Grandparent, Story Time Project, College Coaches, Make A Difference Day, Spring Break and Service Trips, and the Summer Community OutReach Excursions (SCORE).

 Community Service Consultations — The SEC team connects individuals and groups with volunteer opportunities and supports Greek philanthropy and the Community Service House.

 America Reads/Counts — The SEC hires 20-30 work-study eligible Whitman students each year to tutor in the Walla Walla schools.
 This program provides Whitman students with the opportunity to give back to their community, gain work experience, and earn money.

 Graduate School Fair — Each fall semester, regional graduate school representatives come to campus to meet students and discuss their academic programs.
 In addition, a Law School Panel, consisting of several regional law schools, provides an overview of testing and the application process.
 Additional panels take place focusing on business schools and also education and teaching programs.